 Standards of Student Behavior

-Each student, by applying to and registering for classes at SCF, assumes an obligation to conduct herself/himself in a manner compatible with the College’s function as an educational institution and to obey the laws enacted by federal, state and local governments.
-Furthermore, a student assumes the responsibility for becoming familiar with and abiding by the general rules of conduct published in the College Catalog, The Student Handbook & Planner and other College publications.
-Violation of any rules of conduct may lead to disciplinary warning, probation, restitution, suspension, dismissal or other appropriate and authorized penalty.
+Each student, by applying to and registering for classes at SCF, assumes an obligation to conduct herself/himself in a manner compatible with the College’s function as an educational institution and obey the laws enacted by federal, state and local governments.
+Furthermore, a student assumes the responsibility for becoming familiar with and abiding by the general rules of conduct published in the College Catalog, the Student Handbook and Planner and other College publications.
+Violation of any student rules of conduct may lead to disciplinary warning, probation, restitution, suspension, dismissal, or other appropriate and authorized penalty.

 SCF expects all members of the College community to conduct themselves in a manner befitting the tradition of honor and integrity.
 They are expected to assist the College by reporting suspected violations of academic integrity to appropriate faculty and/or administrative staff.

 These guidelines define a context of values for individual and institutional decisions concerning academic integrity.
 It is every student’s responsibility to become familiar with the standards of academic ethics at the College.
 Claims of ignorance, unintentional error, or academic or personal pressures are not sufficient reasons for violations.

 The following is a partial list of the types of behavior that breach the College academic ethics guidelines and are therefore unacceptable: plagiarism, cheating on examinations, forgery, sabotage, unauthorized collaboration or falsification of information.
 Attempts to commit such acts fall under the term “academic dishonesty” and are subject to penalty.

 No set of guidelines can define all possible types or degrees of academic dishonesty; thus, the aforementioned behaviors should be understood as examples of infractions rather than an exhaustive list.
 Individual faculty members and the vice president of academic affairs and his/her academic administrators will continue to judge each case according to its particular circumstance.